Maputaland: History and people

-Maputaland has historically been inhabited by the Tembe and related Nguni-speaking groups.
+Maputaland has historically been inhabited by the Tembe and related Nguni-speaking groups like Nyaka and Emalangeni.
 The Tembe established the Tembe Kingdom in the coastal lowlands between present-day southern Mozambique and northeastern KwaZulu-Natal, with centers around KwaNgwanase (named after Chief Ngwanase Tembe) and the surrounding areas of Kosi Bay in the 17th century.

 In the modern era, the chiefly lineage continues under the Tembe Tribal Authority, while part of the historical Tembe territory is protected within Tembe Elephant Park.

 Tongaland

 The South African section of Maputaland was also previously known as Tongaland after the Tonga people who live there.
 The usually flat region feeds the Phongolo and Mkhuze River.

 On 11 June 1895, Tongaland was annexed by Great Britain.

 'Tongaland', the name of the traditional region of the Tsonga, has now largely fallen into disuse.
 It is still occasionally found in scientific works though, as well as in the naming of species, such as the Tongaland cannibal snail (Natalina wesseliana).